evalyan/share2020/README.md

    * Select the App that you have just created, **myappxx**.

    * Click **Subscribe**.

+5. Log out of the API Developer Portal.

 6. Return to the workstation terminal (or Command prompt)